-Todd Green is Associate Professor of Religion at Luther College.
+Todd Green is Associate Professor of Religion and Co-director of the International Studies program at Luther College.
 A nationally recognized expert on Islamophobia, Green served as a Franklin Fellow at the U.S. State Department in 2016-17, where he analyzed and assessed the impact of anti-Muslim prejudice in Europe on countering violent extremism initiatives, refugee and migrant policies, and human rights.
 He has also given lectures on Islamophobia to other federal agencies, including the FBI and the Department of Homeland Security.

 As a public scholar, Green has contributed to The Huffington Post and has been interviewed by a variety of media outlets on Islamophobia, including CNN, The Washington Post, NPR, Al Jazeera, France 24, Reuters, and The Intercept.
 His views on Islamophobia have been cited by organizations such as the Council on Foreign Relations, the Center for American Progress, and the Southern Poverty Law Center.